hary777/vacenc/README.md

 Python script to encode something like EU Covid-19 vaccine certificate.

-This script takes a string with python dictionary string as parameter and create output.png It is reversed version of Hannobs's vacdec.
+This script takes a string with python dictionary as parameter and create output.png It is reversed version of Hannobs's vacdec.
 You need to get own sample data.

 ## setup